 A proper pub with a proper Sunday roast, if that’s what you’re after.
 Located near Smithfield meat market, the emphasis at the Old Red Cow is – quite fittingly – on meat.
 We had a couple of top-notch Sunday roasts on our visit, with free-range chicken and well-hung beef bought from just over the road.
 Large groups can dig into ‘family-style’ roasts – by carving the meat themselves at the table.
-The rest of the menu is solid British pub grub – ham hock terrine, beef burger, fish and chips – but with vegetarian options such as buckwheat and cider pancake.
+The rest of the menu is solid British pub grub – Welsh rarebit, beef burger, fish and chips – but with vegetarian options such as heirloom tomato salad.
 The Old Red Cow is also a proper beer-lover’s pub, with three hand pumps to keep the real ales flowing and a selection of 14 changing keg beers.

-Sunday lunch served noon-3pm.
+Sunday lunch served from noon.
 Sunday lunch for two with drinks and service: around £45.

 - 71 Long Lane, EC1A 9EJ